-Martial law declared and reversed: What’s next for South Korea’s Yoon?

-Why did South Korea declare martial law, what’s next for President Yoon?
+South Korea martial law crisis: What’s next for President Yoon?

 South Korea’s President Yoon Suk-yeol called for martial law and then backed down.
 Here is what we know.